unsw-se3011/SENG3011_Neon/Reports/TestingDoc.md

 Django Unit testing (used for testing) <br>
 1. API module was broken down and major methods are testing by individual unit tests through Django unit test.
+2. URL reachable test is running by checkout the connection state from response header

 Limitation:
 - Multiple requests at the same time is not supported<br>
 - Testing results could not be stored<br>

+JMeter also is a type of white-box testing<br>
+1. The test pass is only when the input request is right and the response connection status is 200.
+Details will be talked below.

 **Performance testing**: <br>

 JMeter (used for testing) <br>
 1. API functions could be tested by defining different test cases
 2. By runing the test project, all the test cases that has been define will request the API
-3. By changing the Thread Group the tests will be run in different time for example it can simulate that we have 5 users request for the same time and the defined test cases will be run in 5 times each
+3. By changing the Thread Group the tests will be run in different time, for example it can simulate that we have 5 users request for the same time and the defined test cases will be run in 5 times each
-4. All the test result and responses will be stored in Results Tree for checking
+4. All the test result and responses will be stored in Results Tree for checking.
+The test will be passed only when the response status is 200

 Limitation:
 - Random input data for group testing is not supported